MicrosoftDocs/cpp-docs/docs/cpp/tutorial-named-modules-cpp.md

 export import :Rectangle; // bring in the Rectangle partition, and export it to consumers of this module
 ```

-What's new here are the two lines that begin `export import`.
+The two lines that begin `export import` are new here.
 When combined like this, these two keywords instruct the compiler to import the specified module (in this case, a module partition, which is expressed by the colon (`:`) in the module name), and make it visible to consumers of this module.

 Notice that the imported names don't include the full module name.
 For example, the `:Point` partition was declared as `export module BasicPlane.Figures:Point;`.
 Yet here we're importing `:Point`.
 Because we're in the primary module interface file for the module `BasicPlane.Figures`, the module name is implied and only the partition name is specified.